energywebfoundation/origin/packages/devices/origin-device-registry-irec-local-api/README.md

 # Origin Device Registry IREC Local API

 ## Description
-TO DO - Overview of package.
+//TO DO - Overview of package.
-API for working with I-REC specific implementation of device registry
+API for working with the I-REC implementation of device registry

-The Origin SDK is a component of the [Energy Web Decentralized Operating System](#ew-dos)
+The [Origin SDK](../../../README.md) is a component of the [Energy Web Decentralized Operating System](#ew-dos)

 See a reference implementation of Origin deployed [here](https://origin-ui-canary.herokuapp.com/device/all)